TensorWorks/PixelStreamingCloudGuide/Guides_UE_427/Pixel Streaming on AWS (Linux).md

 sudo apt-get install -y pulseaudio
 ```

-(This is really only needed if your project has sound.
-The pixel streaming demo from Epic does not include any audio.)
+(This is really only needed if your project has sound.)

 ## Preparing Your Files